JackEdwardLyons/adventure-in-my-veins-blog/content/posts/another-image-test.md

 **Quest putting on an impressive show in Tonsai, Thailand.**

-## 4. What are three essential tips you would give to anyone who wants to travel cheaply, for as long as possible and even make a buck along the way?
+## Q. What are three essential tips you would give to anyone who wants to travel cheaply, for as long as possible and even make a buck along the way?

 First of all, I always assume I can’t afford anything.
 Even if I’m not broke, I just pretend I’m broke.
 I tend to spend less that way. **Also understanding that there is nothing wrong with someone else’s half-eaten food.**